kirchners-manta/multifidelity-water/README.md

 model_3        32          1000   1772.538452    507.623077
 ```
 saying that of the previous six models, three (numbers 1, 5, and 6) were selected for the MFMC algorithm, with the latter two being renamed to `model_2` and `model_3`, respectively.

-This algorithm can be executed several times on the same input file, but it will overwrite the existing models and parameters.
+The `model-select` algorithm can be executed several times on the same input file, but it will overwrite the existing models and parameters.

 ### eval-estimator
 This algorithm estimates the optimal number of evaluations for the selected models.